Skip advert

 Advertisement - Article continues below

-Above this, the Plus model – the trim we’d recommend, no less – adds front LED fog lights with a cornering function, electrically adjustable heated front seats, a heated steering wheel and a reversing camera.
-The flagship Ultra version adds to the standard kit list further with 20-inch alloy wheels, Microtech-trimmed seats, a 360-degree camera system and a powered tilt and slide panoramic sunroof.
-It also gets an upgraded Harman Kardon stereo with 12 speakers.
+Volvo added a Plus Pro trim in 2025, bringing a 360-degree camera, pixel LED headlights and foglights with a cornering function.
+The flagship Ultra version adds to the standard kit list further with 20-inch alloy wheels, Microtech-trimmed seats, a powered tilt and slide panoramic sunroof, and an upgraded Harman Kardon stereo with 12 speakers.
 Luxuries that, we think, most buyers might struggle to justify.

-Volvo is also offering the Plus Black Edition and Ultra Black Edition, both of which add 20-inch gloss black alloy wheels, black exterior trim (including the front grille), a Performance driving mode for Twin Motor cars and only comes with Onyx Black paint, for a truly stealthy look.
+Volvo is also offering the Black Edition, which adds 20-inch gloss black alloy wheels, black exterior trim (including the front grille), a Performance driving mode for Twin Motor cars and only comes with Onyx Black paint, for a truly stealthy look.

 Practicality & boot space